commonsguy/cwac-saferoom/README.markdown

 before opening the database in Room.
 At minimum, call `close()` on your `RoomDatabase` before calling `encrypt()`.

+### Changing the Passphrase

+If you want to change the passphrase for an existing database:

+- Open it in writeable mode

+- Call `SafeHelperFactory.rekey()`, supplying that database plus either a `char[]` or an `Editable` reflecting the new passphrase to use

+Note that this does *not* encrypt an unencrypted database.
+Use the `encrypt()` option listed above for that.

+The `Editable` will be cleared as part of this work, but the `char[]` will not be zero'd out.
+Please clear that array as soon as you are done with it.

 ## Dependencies

 As one might expect, this project depends on SQLCipher for Android.